CalibreDigital/neat-mango/src/pages/projects/esa.md

 Calibre were put forward by ESAs Visual Storytelling Studio - Nucco Brain, because we could deliver UX research, onboard a Drupal developer, and work with enterprise-grade development environments.

+By the end of the project, we achieved XXXXX

 > Redesign this blue line section
 >“Calibre was able to make the project look simple and approachable to external stakeholders, whilst delivering a UX-driven and technically complex project under the hood.
 There aren’t many studios that could be as flexible and dynamic as Calibre.“
 > - Natasha Wheatley